Research Coordinator: Kacie Hoyt, B.Sc., M.Sc.

 Dr. Cui has extensive experience with large datasets, including GWAS, exome chip, and exome sequencing analyses.
 She developed new analytical tools to dissect gene-environment interaction, understanding gene hierarchy in disease susceptibility and clinical phenotype, and identifying functional variants through her studies with the various BWH research groups.
 She has served as the primary statistician for BRASS for more than 10 years, with experience coding data on clinical outcomes, linking biomarker and genetic datasets to outcomes scales, medication information, and clinical phenotypes.

 Biostatistician: Bing Lu, Ph.D.

 Dr. Lu serves as a lead biostatistician and provide consultation to JBC members on the use of state-of-the-art statistical methods for translational research.
 He reviews analysis proposals, provide guidance regarding study design, sample size and power calculations, and contributes to grant proposals.

 In addition to providing JBC members with his expertise, Dr. Lu is a PI of an NIH-funded R01 grant to investigate the association between dietary patterns and RA risk.
 He has developed novel methodology to analyze cluster randomized clinical trials, and demonstrated associations between obesity, sugar sweetened soda intake and risk of RA, as well as of the protective effects of alcohol.

-Xinyi serves as a programmer/analyst for the Joint Biology Consortium.
-She has strong programming skill and experience in various fields including Rheumatology, HIV research, biostatistics and epidemiology.
-She received her Bachelor of Science in Biology from Shandong University and her Master of Science in Biostatistics from Georgetown University.
+Jiaqi serves as a programmer/analyst for the Joint Biology Consortium.
+She has strong programming skills and a solid background in Biostatistics and Epidemiology, with experience in various fields including Rheumatology and Nutrition.
+She received her Bachelors of Science in Food Science and Technology from the University of California, Davis, and her Masters of Science in Nutritional Epidemiology from Tufts University.